Mar 15, 2023

 mysql --help | grep "Default options" -A 1

-In order for changes to take effect, please restart your MySQL daemon by running this command:
+For changes to take effect, restart the MySQL service by running the following command:

 iptables -A INPUT -i eth0 -p tcp --destination-port 3306 -j ACCEPT

 Note that the command above will allow remote access from all IP addresses on the internet through the MySQL port.

 Alternatively, you can grant access to a remote user from one specified IP address with the following command: